truthblue82/auction-service/README.md

 * authenticate service
 * notification service

+## How to deploy

+* Deploy authenticate service first.
+* Deploy notification service.
+* Deply auction service.

-Go to each service for more detail
+Go to each service for more detail.